Franck-Nein/Cheap8kunDownloader/README.md

 TODO:

-Merge the 3 if I learn how to do options in python Learn to do parallel downloads
+Merge the 3 if I learn how to do options in python.

+Learn to do parallel downloads.

+Learn markdown.